intel-lab-lkp/linux/Documentation/admin-guide/mm/transhuge.rst

 	instead falls back to using huge pages with lower orders or small pages even though the allocation was successful.

+zswpout
+	is incremented every time a huge page is swapped out to ZSWAP in one piece without splitting.

 swpout
-	is incremented every time a huge page is swapped out in one piece without splitting.
+	is incremented every time a huge page is swapped out to a non-ZSWAP swap entity in one piece without splitting.

 swpout_fallback
 	is incremented if a huge page has to be split before swapout.